-A class may be declared to directly implement one or more interface classes, meaning that any instance of the class implements all the pure virtual methods specified by one or more interface classes.
+A class may be declared to directly implements one or more interface classes, meaning that any instance of the class implements all the pure virtual methods specified by one or more interface classes.
 A class must implement all of the pure virtual methods that are prototyped by these interface classes.
 This (multiple) interface inheritance allows classes to support (multiple) common behaviors without sharing any implementation.

 An interface class makes it unnecessary for related classes to share a common abstract superclass or for that superclass to contain all method definitions needed by child classes.
-An interface may be declared to be an extension of one or more other interfaces, meaning that it implicitly specifies all the member types, pure virtual methods and constants of the interfaces it extends, except for any member types and constants that it may hide.
+An interface class may be declared to be an extension of one or more other interface classes, meaning that it implicitly specifies all the member types, pure virtual methods and constants of the interface classes it extends, except for any member types and constants that it may hide.

-A variable whose declared type is an interface class type may have as its value a reference to any instance of a class which implements the specified interface (see 8.21 Polymorphism).
-It is not sufficient that the class happens to implement all the pure virtual methods of the interface; the class or one of its superclasses must actually be declared to implement the interface through the implement keyword, or else the class is not considered to implement the interface.
+A variable whose declared type is an interface class type may have as its value a reference to any instance of a class which implements the specified interface class (see 8.21 Polymorphism).
+It is not sufficient that the class happens to implement all the pure virtual methods of the interface class; the class or one of its superclasses must actually be declared to implement the interface class through the implements keyword, or else the class is not considered to implement the interface class.